BobKruithof/Applied-Economic-Analysis-/Curriculum vitae.md

 Employment history:
 ---------------------
 -	2013- now: 		Assistant teacher at SSL, an organization that helps (VWO and HAVO) 					students with preparing for their final-exams.
-This job allowed me to help a lot of students with succesfully finishing 	their high school and making it reallyfulfilling work.
+This job allowed me to help a lot of students with succesfully finishing 	their high school, making it reallyfulfilling work.
 -	2015-2016:		Student assistant at the economics lab at Copenhagen university.
 Responsible for 		helping experimenters setting up and testing 			their experiments.
 -	2008-2013: 		Newspaper delivery.